Submissions are now open until Friday 24 August 2018.

-This year’s Doctoral Colloquium features 3 presentation tracks, to allow for greater participation and suitability for researchers at any stage.
-Remember that you may only apply for ONE track.
+This year’s Doctoral Colloquium features three presentation tracks, to allow for greater participation and suitability for researchers at any stage.
+Remember that you may only apply for one track.
 Each track will feature a prize for the best presenter/paper.
 The Colloquium is open for all students of the School of Computing and Information Systems.

 3 Minute Track

-A 3-minute RHD presentation at the start of the Colloquium, it is patterned from the 3-Minute Thesis (3MT) competition.
+A 3-Minute RHD presentation is patterned from the 3-Minute Thesis (3MT) competition.
 This is an exercise in developing academic and research communication skills by reducing your complex research down to simple statements.
 It challenges students to consolidate their ideas and research discoveries so they can present a clear, concise, yet engaging presentation of their research project in three (3) minutes to a non-specialist audience.

 Participants are required to include a single slide to facilitate a clear understanding of your PhD topic.
-Best speaker will receive a prize.
+The best speaker will receive a prize.

 The Paper Track invites RHD students to present their thesis proposal or results.
-The participants will have up to 20-minutes to present their research work to their peers and academic experts in the field.
+The participants present their research work to their peers and academic experts in the field.

 RHD students are invited to submit posters of their academic work.
-Posters will be showcased for 1 hour, and authors will present their work during that time.
-It is a great opportunity to present a pertinent aspect of your research, such as a methodology or framework where visuals are needed and could be used to their full advantage.
+Authors will present their work which is a great opportunity to present a pertinent aspect of their research, such as a methodology or framework where visuals are needed and could be used to their full advantage.

-In addition, all those who are chosen to present will receive a Certificate of Participation.
+Best submissions get prizes, and all participants who are chosen to present will receive a Certificate of Participation.